hpingel/pyAccess1581/readme.md

 #### Does this project only run on specific Arduinos?
 Why is that the best possible hardware for this kind of project?

 While Robert has chosen an Atmega328 based Arduino Pro Mini (16Mhz, 5V), I can offer the alternative to use an Atmega32U4 based Arduino Pro Micro (16Mhz, 5V) instead.
 I have ported his sketch to the Pro Micro (haven't published this sourcecode yet).
+But the Pro Mini seems to be slightly cheaper anyway.

-While learning more about microcontrollers in 2019 and looking at other projects like [Fluxengine](http://cowlark.com/fluxengine/index.html) or [ADF-Copy](https://nickslabor.niteto.de/projekte/adf-copy/) I guess there is a big choice of microcontrollers that could do the job.
-Robert Smith has chosen a microcontroller that only runs on 16Mhz with a tiny bit of RAM and he was able to prove that it still can be a valid interface running just fast enough to do the proper job of reading and writing DD disks.
+While learning more about micro controllers in 2019 and looking at other projects like [Fluxengine](http://cowlark.com/fluxengine/index.html) or [ADF-Copy](https://nickslabor.niteto.de/projekte/adf-copy/) I guess there is a big choice of microcontrollers that could do the job.
+Robert Smith has chosen a conveniently low-cost microcontroller that only runs on 16Mhz with a tiny bit of RAM and he was able to prove that it still can be a valid interface running just fast enough to do the proper job of reading and writing DD disks.

 #### Why did you start this Python based project?
 Especially as a project like Fluxengine can do the same?